OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In our example, a search for "X509TrustManager" returns one class that implements a custom Trustmanager.
 The derived class implements the methods `checkClientTrusted`, `checkServerTrusted`, and `getAcceptedIssuers`.

-To bypass the pinning check, ass the `return-void` opcode to the first line of each method.
+To bypass the pinning check, add the `return-void` opcode to the first line of each method.
 This opcode causes the checks to return immediately.
 With this modification, no certificate checks are performed, and the application accepts all certificates.

 ```smali
 .method public checkServerTrusted([LJava/security/cert/X509Certificate;Ljava/lang/String;)V